Sholom Rivkin

-Rabbi Sholom Rivkin (6 June 1926 – 1 October 2011) was an Israeli-born American rabbi.
+Rabbi Sholom Rivkin (6 June 1926 – 1 October 2011) was a Palestine-born American rabbi.
 He was the last Chief Rabbi of St. Louis, Missouri, and the last chief rabbi of one of only a few cities in the United States that has ever had a chief rabbi.
 He held the post of Chief Rabbi from 1983 until 2005 and was Chief Rabbi Emeritus until his death in 2011.
 He was also a chief judge on the Beth Din of the Rabbinical Council of America, and head of the Vaad Hoeir of St. Louis, the governing body of the St. Louis Orthodox Jewish community.
 He was an expert in Jewish law, especially family and divorce law, and was consulted by rabbis and rabbinical courts around the world.

 Early life and education

 Sholom Rivkin was born June 6, 1926, at Hadassah Hospital in Jerusalem.
 His father was Rabbi Moshe Ber Rivkin, a protégé and beloved chasid of Rabbi Sholom Dovber Schneersohn (also known as “the Rashab”), the fifth Rebbe (spiritual leader) of the Chabad Lubavitch Hasidic movement.
 His mother was Nacha Rivkin (née Heber) of Kalisz, Poland.
 Rabbi Moshe Ber and Nacha married in 1920 and their daughter, Ella, was born in 1921.
 In 1924, Moshe Ber Rivkin was sent by the Rashab to Palestine to be the dean of a rabbinical school, the Yeshivas Toras Emes in Jerusalem, where their son, Sholom, was born.

 Following the 1929 Palestine riots, Rivkin's family emigrated to the United States and settled in Borough Park, Brooklyn, where Rivkin's father become the dean of Yeshiva Torah Vodaath.
 His mother was one of the founders of the Shulamith School for Girls in Borough Park, Brooklyn, the first girls’ yeshiva in the United States.
 She became a renowned Hebrew textbook author and Jewish educator, championing day school education for Orthodox Jewish girls.

 Rivkin became a rabbinical scholar at the Yeshiva Torah Vodaath and Beth Medrash Elyon and was an exemplary student of Rabbis Shlomo Heiman and Reuvain Grozovsky.
 He received his rabbinic ordination at Yeshiva Torah Vodaath. and a second, advanced semicha from Rabbi Moshe Binyamin Tomashoff, who, when he was ordained, called him "among the most gifted of his generation."